parthivrmenon/aws_saa/26_aws_security_and_encryption.md

 # SSM Parameter Store
-- secure sotrage for secrets
+Older service for storing secrets.
+- store secrets in a key-value store using the `SecureString` data type.
-- optional encryption using KMS
+- secrets can be optionally encrypted using KMS
 - version tracking
-- integrates with IAM
+- integrates with IAM for access control
-- integrates with CloudFormation
+- integrates with CloudFormation for Infrastructure as Code
 - notifications via Amazon EventBridge
 - can acces AWS Secrets Manager secrets via /aws/reference/secretsmanager/secret_id
 ## Parameter Tiers